 HLS - HLS (or HTTP Live Streaming) is the form of video delivery we use here at Wistia.
 HLS allows us to deliver the highest quality video for your viewers without them having to change a thing.
 HLS uses adaptive streaming, which will automatically flip to the highest quality version or your video based on the internet speeds available.

 Inline embed - An inline embed is a type of embed that loads and plays the video inline with the other content on your site.
 Inline embeds are different from popover embeds, which “popover” the rest of the content on the page.
 Types of inline embed codes include: standard embed, fallback embed, and the oEmbed.
 You can also make inline embed codes responsive or fixed size.
-The inline embed is available under the Video Actions menu in Embed & Share.
+The inline embed is available in the Embed & Share modal.

 Integrations - Integrations allow Wistia to pass specific viewing data to third-party platforms.
 We’ve got a big list of integrations partners, with email marketing, Turnstile, and marketing automation.
 Integrations can be set up by the Account Owner under Account > Settings > Integrations.

 IP filtering - IP filtering is a feature that allows you to filter out certain IPs from your Wistia stats.
 IPs can only be listed as individual numbers, not ranges.
 IP filtering is an Account Owner privilege, and can be accessed under the Account > Settings > Account menu.

 Link in Email Campaign - see: email merge tags.